Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 While on most modern hardware we see lazer outperform stable, there are always edge cases when each user has a different hardware configuration.
 In our short-term roadmap, we are looking to support DirectX (aka "compatibility mode" on stable) and Vulkan, which both have better driver support than OpenGL across all hardware.
 Once this is implemented, performance on hardware like Intel integrated chipsets will improve greatly.

-Walaupun pada umumnya performa lazer lebih, terdapat beberapa konfigurasi hardware yang menghambat kinerja lazer.
+Walaupun pada umumnya performa lazer lebih, terdapat beberapa konfigurasi hardware yang diketahui dapat menghambat kinerja lazer.
 Dalam waktu dekat, kami akan mengupayakan dukungan DirectX (atau yang dikenal pada stable dengan istilah "compatibility mode") dan Vulkan, yang memiliki dukungan lintas hardware yang lebih baik dibanding OpenGL.
 Setelah keduanya didukung,

 ### Pemberian tanggapan